Kris Lindsey MPH, RDN, LD

 Returning to Maine, I worked for People’s Regional Opportunity Program (PROP) with WIC, Head Start, Early Head Start, and childcare centers.
 As the Health and Nutrition Specialist for Child and Family Services, I developed a passion for fostering healthy feeding relationships with children at home and in childcare settings.
 After attending workshops with Ellyn Satter MS, RDN, MSSW, I provided trainings to caregivers throughout the state focusing on raising healthy eaters.
 With the birth of my daughter, I started raising my own healthy eater.

 In 2008 I joined the Hannaford Dietitian Program.
 At the Brunswick Hannaford, I taught nutrition classes and led store tours on a range of topics including shopping on a budget, gluten free, heart health and label reading, to name a few.
 In 2010, I transitioned to the corporate office to be the Hannaford Online Dietitian.
 As part of the marketing department’s Healthy Living Team, I answered customer nutrition questions, developed nutrition education and marketing materials, and provided nutrition expertise within the organization.
-It’s been my honor to help customers make informed food purchases for ten wonderful years.
+Helping customers make informed food purchases for ten wonderful years was an invaluable experience.
+I gained an in-depth understanding of food labeling laws that will continue to be incredibly useful when providing guidance on savvy shopping or counseling those with food allergies and intolerances.

-Outside of office hours, you might find me gardening, kayaking, throwing a ball for my dog or chasing down a ball on a tennis court.
-Other pastimes include cooking, photography, crafting with my daughter and refereeing (or playing) fierce ping-pong matches with my family.
+Activities that bring me joy include gardening, kayaking, fishing, throwing a ball for my dog or chasing down a ball on a tennis court.
+Other pastimes include cooking, photography, crafting with my daughter and refereeing (or playing) fierce ping-pong matches with my family!